-- (a) Locate the bayonet fixture correctly, then turn the pump in a clockwise direction until you hear the locking tab clicks into place. - (b) Connect the earth wire ensuring that the tab is locked into place by applying gentle pressure on the wire. - (c) Connect main harness.
+- (a) Lubricate the seal face with liquid soap or detergent (do not use grease). - (b) Locate the bayonet fixture correctly, then turn the pump in a clockwise direction until you hear the locking tab clicks into place. - (c) Connect the earth wire ensuring that the tab is locked into place by applying gentle pressure on the wire. - (d) Connect main harness.
 Ensure that the wiring is routed correctly and will not foul on any moving components.